OCA/rest-framework/fastapi/README.rst

   '/items' should be defined in the **'items.py'** file.
 The **'__init__.py'** file in this directory is used to import all the routers defined in the directory and create a global router that can be used in an app.
-In each router file, you will define a router without prefix and omit the in each route definition.
+In each router file, you will define a router without prefix and omit it in each route definition.
 The prefix will be added when the router is imported in the **'__init__.py'** file.
 This will allows to easily use the same router in different apps with different prefixes.
 For example, in your **'items.py'** file, you will define a router like this:

   .. code-block:: python

     router = APIRouter()

     router.get("/", response_model=List[Item])

-    def list_items(..):
+    def list_items():
-        ...
+        pass

   In the **'__init__.py'** file, you will import the router and add the prefix to the router.

   .. code-block:: python

     from fastapi import APIRouter